 Make sure anyone you engage to give advice under your licence complies with all the duties listed above.

 Have appropriate processes and controls in place when you engage nominated representatives.
 These should allow you to control the advice being given and the circumstances in which it is given.

 If you engage nominated representatives, ensure that you do not give, or offer to give, any inappropriate incentives.

 Tell the FMA if you materially contravene your obligations and must also let us know if you change the legal structure of your businesses or make certain other changes, such as changes in directors or senior people.

 Comply with any licence conditions we may include when granting your licence, including the standard conditions, and the licence conditions imposed by law.

-From the start of the new regime in early 2021, all transitional licence-holders and authorised bodies will need to comply with the transitional licence standard conditions.
+From the start of the new regime on Monday 15 March 2021, all transitional licence-holders and authorised bodies will need to comply with the transitional licence standard conditions.
 They include conditions imposed by the FMC Act, the regulations, and any conditions imposed by FMA.

 1. Record Keeping

 You must create in a timely manner and maintain adequate records in relation to your financial advice service.

 Your records must be kept in a manner that ensures the integrity of the information and enables it to be conveniently inspected and reviewed by us.
 This may be electronic.